-Finally, to treat more advanced flare-ups, we tried wet wrap therapy.
+Finally, to treat more advanced flare-ups, we tried wet wrap therap.
 This process involved applying a natural emollient to my son’s body and then wrapping him in a wet piece of clothing covered by a dry layer.
 We usually did this after giving him a warm bath.
 Once we removed the clothing (usually after about 2 hours), we re-applied the moisture to his body.

 Dry wrapping is also a great therapy for eczema that requires less time and less mess.
 This therapy simply consists of sealing the skin with a natural emollient and covering with a dry cloth or piece of clothing.
 Dry wrapping can be done overnight (without making things wet) so as to let the cream further penetrate the skin and provide long-lasting relief.

-For full body or specific body area dry wraps, check out our Remedywear, eczema clothing.
-These garments offer soothing comfort and protection with their TENCEL and anti-inflammatory zinc fibers. [caption id="attachment_177053" align="aligncenter" width="1200" ] YORO Naturals, Remedy Wear[/caption]
+For full body or specific body area dry wraps, check out our Remedywear, eczema clothing<. these garments offer soothing comfort and protection with their tencel anti-inflammatory zinc fibers. [caption id="attachment_177053" align="aligncenter" width="1200" ] YORO Naturals, Remedy Wear[/caption]